Digital Nomad Tax

 With this post, I want to give you the ultimate list of the best digital nomad visas in Europe.

-I have put together a list of the different digital nomad visas in Europe that might interest you.
-I also included the basic requirements, the length of the visa and if you need to be aware of any tax implications that comes with them.
+I have put together a list of the different digital nomad visas in Europe.
+I also included the basic requirements, the length of the visa and any tax implications that comes with them.

 However, let’s first dive into the fact why a digital nomad visa is important and where it differs from a traditional work visa.